saurontech/Advantech-VCOM-Linux-Driver/doc/components.md

 Its source code is located in the "driver/" directory

 ## VCOM service daemon
-This "vcomd" daemon connects each /dev/ttyADV* with a corresponding Device server serial port.
+This "service daemon" connects each /dev/ttyADV* with a corresponding Device Server serial port.
 Eash tty is supported by a "vcomd" daemon.
 The source code is located in the "daemon/"

 ## Init service daemon
-This "advttyd" init daemon, reads from the VCOM mapping config file and invokes VCOM service daemons accordingly.
+This "init daemon" reads from the "VCOM mapping config file" and invokes VCOM service daemons accordingly.
 the source code is located in the "init/" directory

 ## Managment tools